2024 Bridge: Sectional Tournaments

 I am very unhappy with life.
 I have no family or pets.
 The only things that I have left are bridge and writing.
 I already concluded that people were actively trying to take the former away from me.
 I am very reluctant to accept censorship about the latter.

-He wanted to talk on the telephone about it.
-It was very strange conversation.
+He wanted to talk on the telephone about the situation.
+It was very strange and awkward conversation.
 He refused to provide details.
-He only said that he would “censor myself” in future communications with me.
+He only said that he would censor himself in future communications with me.
 This has been my practice for thirty years; it surprised me that he would only start at that point.

-On Tuesday I learned that Peter Marcus had sent a “scathing” email to Donna Feir complaining about the HBC’s supposed supporting of me.
-She offered to let me see it, but I did not want to.
+On Tuesday I had learned that Peter Marcus had sent a “scathing” email to Donna Feir complaining about the HBC’s supposed supporting of my opinions or activities.
+She offered to let me see it, but I declined.
 She did show it to Eric, who was surprised, to say the least.

-I inferred that he was “hurt” by my blog entry on the ridiculous Tonto scandal.
+I inferred that he had been “hurt” by my blog entry on the ridiculous Tonto scandal.
 I took down the entry.
 I was tired of fighting.
 I have never been combative.
 When I told Bill on Friday that I had done this, he asked me if I had taken care of the “phone numbers”.
-I had no idea to what he was referring.
-He said that some of the photos of the “partnerships” had phone numbers on them.
+I had no idea of what he was referring to.
+He explained that some of the photos of the “partnerships” had phone numbers on them.
 I should have asked for more details, but he was quite busy.

 On that same day I received an email from Carolyn Weiser, the Secretary of the New England Bridge Conference, asking me to remove phone numbers and “addresses” in my blog entries.
-I went to several of the entries concerning my partnerships, but I could find no way to display addresses or phone numbers.
+I went to several of the entries concerning my partnerships over the years, but I could find no way to display addresses or phone numbers with regard to the numerous photos.

 On Saturday Bill specified that the photos were in the entry concerning the Pro-Am game (posted here) in Nashua.
-Two 300-pixel photos contained quite small phone numbers and email addresses on index cards or Sue’s notes.
+I discovered that two 300-pixel photos contained quite small and faint phone numbers and email addresses on index cards or Sue’s notes.
 I could not make out any of them when I looked at the screen, but perhaps someone could have blown the image up and enhanced the contrast.
 I deleted the photos and slightly modified the text.
 I sent an email to Carolyn saying that I had done so.

-The bridge was not memorable.
+The bridge at this tournament was not memorable for me.
 It seemed as if our opponents were making mistakes, but Eric and I failed to bid games when we should have.
 We were a little below 50 percent in all four sessions.
 It was an extreme embarrassment.

 My only strong memory is of the first round of the second day.
 On two consecutive hands I had no aces and no face-cards.
 On the third one I had only one king.

-As I said, the attendance was good.
+As I said, the attendance was pretty good.
 The open games on Friday drew 33.5 tables.
 The limited games had 15.5.
 The numbers on Saturday were 36 and 21.5.
 The two-session Swiss on Sunday had 23 tables, and the limited game in the morning had four.

 1. Abhi said that he warned me, and I have no reason to doubt that he did.
 However, if I were the dummy, and my partner did what I did, I would have announced, “Wait a minute.
 Are you sure that you did not have any diamonds?
 You underruffed!”
 I take great pride the fact that none of my partners has revoked in more than fifteen years.

-2. In his 1991 book, A View From Above Wilt claimed to have slept with 20,000 different women during his life.
+2. In his 1991 book, A View From Above, Wilt claimed to have slept with 20,000 different women during his life.

 3. In the period after the pandemic I have had trouble getting teammates from the HBC.
 Perhaps the problem is the timing.
 Some arrangements are made many months in advance; many are made at the very last minute.
 My efforts seem to fall in the middle.